Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test2_clue_analysis(gemini).md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 2/5
+### Fake Clues: 5/5
-**Fair - Below expectations**
+**Excellent - Outstanding**

-Clue 2 is effective in misdirecting players towards 'novel' by describing its characteristics (collection of words, bound, read).
-However, Clue 1 misdirects to a 'visual art form' (like painting), which is not one of the provided incorrect choices ('novel', 'movie').
-For optimal fake clues, they should point to the *other choices* available to the player.
+These clues are excellent at misdirecting to the incorrect choices.
+The first clue perfectly describes a 'novel', and the second perfectly describes a 'movie'.
+Neither has any overlap with 'song'.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices